yfchen123/Airline-Satisfaction-Analysis/Rough_Drafts/exploratory_data_analysis.md

  From both the class satisfaction barplot and the age distribution histogram results, we infered the following:

   – Airline class strongly influences the satisfcation of customers.
-When running classification algorithms, we have a strong predictor of satisfaction
+When running classification algorithms, we have a strong predictor of satisfaction.
   – The mean customer age of each airline class is significantly different; since airline class and age are related, and class and satisfaction are related, we can say that the two features are associated, and age is a somewhat reliable predictor of satisfaction.

 Flight Distances: